javisantana/javisantana.com/_fastdata/40-things-I-learned-about-data.md

 Reporting is something that requires the same thing as a digital product needs: owners, maintenance, clear definitions, improvements and you know, give people what they want in a way is useful for everybody in the company.

 Many companies don't consider analytics as a first class citizen and end up spending more to have less quality.

+## 9. it's better to master just one database than be bad at 2

+It's tempting to start using another database when you run into a performance problem or the lack of a feature.

+There are always ways to make it perform better or solving the problem with a workaround.

+You'd be surprised how good your database can perform when you understand the internals.
+It's not that bad to do that thing in two steps instead of one.

+If you go after the shiny new thing just because you find a small roadblock, you'll never understand the actual limits of your database and you may never know when there is a real reason to change.